MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/1-introduction.md

 ## Example scenario

 Suppose you're responsible for deploying and configuring the Azure infrastructure at a toy company.
 Your team is growing, and it's getting more difficult to keep control of all of the changes that everyone is making.
-Although you use Git, every change is committed to your repository's main branch.
-You also find it hard to keep track of the changes your team is making.
+Recently, a new team member accidentally changed an important Bicep file on your repository's main branch, which caused a production issue for your organization.

-You talk to your team and decide that you should review your code changes before they're merged and deployed.
+You talk to your team and decide that it's time you start to review your code changes before they're merged and deployed.

 ## What will we be doing?